 Best Ventilated Waterproof Hiking Shoes

-If you’re looking for cushioned and comfortable hiking shoes, you’ll love the Breeze Lt Low GTX Shoes.
-They’re still lightweight even with gore-tex lining and their breathability makes them great for summer hiking.
-The sizable lugs give a dependable grip on mountains or rugged trails.
+If you’re looking for cushioned and comfortable hiking shoes, you’ll love the Salewa Dropline GORE-TEX Shoes.
+They’re still lightweight (350g) even with a GORE-TEX lining, and the stretchable air mesh uppers make them great for summer hiking.
+The EXA Shell and anti-rock heel cup give you a dependable grip on mountains or rugged trails.

 Best Hiking Shoes for Day Hikes